ing-bank/lion/docs/fundamentals/node-tools/providence-analytics/overview.md

 With just a few commands you can measure the impact for (breaking) changes, making your release process more stable and predictable.

-Providence can be used as a dev dependency in a project for which metrics can be generated via analyzers (see below).
 For instance for a repo "lion-based-ui" that extends @lion/\* we can answer questions like:

 - **Which subsets of my product are popular?**